-Accelerators support fledgling ventures with a set curriculum, moving them through a cycle of venture development, culminating in a Demo Day pitch in which the ventures argue for their viability.
+Accelerators are programs that support fledgling ventures with a set curric- ulum, moving them through a cycle of venture development that culmi- nates in a Demo Day pitch in which the ventures argue for their viability.
 Yet firms are often involved in multiple programs with conflicting objectives and cycles.
 No research has addressed such conflicts.
-In this article, we examine an accelerator program partially linked to others to share resources.
-Drawing on the OODA framework, we identify disjunctures among cycles, anchoring this analysis at the final pitch.
-Working back from this Decide point, we examine interference among the associated programs.
+This article examines an accelerator program that is partially linked to others in order to share resources.
+Drawing on the OODA (observe, orient, decide, act) framework, the authors identify disjunctures between cycles, anchoring this analysis at the final pitch.
+Working back from this deciding point, they examine interference between the associated programs.